• 12 Neglinnaya Street, Moscow, 107016 Russia

 The essentials:

-The Bank of Russia published the first estimate of the balance of payments of the Russian Federation in March 2025 and revised the estimates for January – February 2025 due to the receipt of additional reporting data as of April 11, 2025.
+The Bank of Russia published the estimate of the balance of payments of the Russian Federation for June 2025 and revised the estimate for January – May 2025 due to the receipt of additional reporting data as of 14 August, 2025.

 Billions of US dollars